swttt/com.swttt.homeydash/README.md

 It would be nice if you are able to contact me on Slack (swttt is my username there) or create an issue on the github page (https://github.com/swttt/com.swttt.homeydash/issues)

 ## Changelog

+**Version 0.0.8**
+- small bug fixes

+**Version 0.0.7**
+- small bug fixes

+**Version 0.0.6**
+- Major rewrite of the UI
+- Drag and drop for widgets
+- Floating widgets
+- Added button capability
+- Import and export function for the config (now you can create a back up)
+- Allot of small fixes

 **Version 0.0.5**
 - Removed Hapi service from the app